ivillarreal444/Semai-Lab-DFIR/Part2.md

 - Advanced understanding of SIEM concepts and practical application.
 - Ability to ingest and generate network logs.
-- Enhanced knowledge of Certificate Authorities and the Windows Active Directory Environment
+- Enhanced knowledge of digital forensics and attack mitigation.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used